 Fears of fourth day of violence as mourners prepare for funeral of teenager shot by police.

-Barnaby Phillips, Al Jazeera’s correspondent in Athens, said: “The trade unions here are saying that they succeeded in paralyzing Greece today.
+Barnaby Phillips, Al Jazeera’s correspondent in Athens, said: “The trade unions here are saying that they succeeded in paralysing Greece today.
 Certainly the airports were closed, large parts of public transport were closed and civil servants did not go to work”.

 Police had deployed more than 15,000 officers in the capital and arrested scores of people ahead of the rally, Panayiotis Stathis, a police spokesman, said.